 Divorce can bring out intense emotions like frustration, anger, and even rage, which can cloud your judgment.
 Moreover, their influence makes people do reckless activities, such as fighting for things that don’t matter and prolonging the case, making everyone suffer emotionally and financially.
 In such conditions, trust the judgment of your attorney since they have your best interests at heart.

 Setting unrealistic expectations for your finances after divorce

 The divorce always affects your financial position since you are left with less money for yourself after paying for child support, insurance, and marital debts.
 Not being prepared for such outcomes can get you into trouble later on.
 You can fall into debt and end up in an undesirable legal situation for not paying your share of agreed payments.

 Not complying with court orders

 Once you file the divorce papers, you may be required to comply with various court orders regarding the alimonies, custody, and other legal requirements.
 Failing to comply with these orders during or after divorce can leave you in a fix.
 You can lose your grounds and end up paying fines and penalties to the court on top of all your legal dues.

 About The Wotitzky Law Firm

 If you are looking for an experienced divorce attorney to help you with your divorce, look no further than The Wotitzky Law Firm.
-We are one of the oldest firms in Southwest Florida, and our lawyers can help you navigate all legal aspects of your business and personal life.
+We are one of the oldest law firms in Port Charlotte, Florida, and our lawyers can help you navigate all legal aspects of your business and personal life.
 Call us at 941-639-2171 or fill our online contact form to know more.